colinmorris/csc236/docs/announcements.md

 # Announcements

+## Week >12:
+* April 13: All results for quiz 9 (the last quiz which was written in person) should now be available on MarkUs.
+Apologies for the delay - there were some logistical issues with this one.
+* April 13: Results for assignment 3 (and the last tutorial quiz) are available on MarkUs.
+Please be sure to file any remark requests no later than the 16th, so that I can attend to them before final grades need to be submitted.
+* April 6: If you are writing the final during the regularly scheduled period, you should receive an e-mail tonight at midnight with a link to the handout for the final.
+Piazza will now be set to default to private questions (please do not override this for questions related to the final).

 ## Week 12:
 * April 4: Results for assignment 2 are now available on MarkUs. **Note:** Your actual grade is out of 41, not 54 (13 of the marks are bonus marks).
 See [this Piazza post](https://piazza.com/class/k4xo4w48g2u35e?cid=433) for some more information on the marking.
 * April 4: [Assignment 3 sample solutions](../assignments/a3_solutions.pdf) have been posted.